 - Look at the existing PEP process and bring it in line with the ePEP model;

-- Organise extensive training for the key players in the PEP process, i.e. social workers,designated teachers and the Virtual Schools team; The training was delivered in October by eGov Digital; it was very well-delivered and very well-received, which is evidenced by the fact that a number of PEPs were completed in the first week of going live.
+- Organise extensive training for the key players in the PEP process, i.e. social workers,designated teachers and the Virtual Schools team; The training was delivered in October by eGOV; it was very well-delivered and very well-received, which is evidenced by the fact that a number of PEPs were completed in the first week of going live.

 - Work on the set up of the Northamptonshire ePEP platform and users.